tylerfrisinger01/resume/README.md

 # resume
 Pa2.c, pa4-2.c, pa5-2.c are all programming assignments done in C programming language

-Homework1.zip and TylerFrisinger.zip, tfrisinghw2.zip, are in Java
+Homework1.zip and TylerFrisinger.zip, tfrisinghw2.zip, along with .java files are in Java